 20. What error did Lee make in ordering Picket's charge?
 Suggested Response: He thought his soldiers were invincible.
 He didn't realize that he had won so many major battles against the Union because his superior generalship had been able to maneuver the inferior Union generals to attack entrenched forces on higher ground.
 At Gettysburg, it was Lee's troops that were attacking entrenched forces on higher ground.
 The tide of the war turned then or soon after.

 21. QUICK DISCUSSION QUESTION: Robert E. Lee was worshipped by his soldiers and by Southerners generally.
 He was respected by Northerners for his prowess as a general.
 But there is another less positive view of General Lee.
 Listen to the argument and tell us what you think.
 Lee had been a brilliant officer in the U.S. Army before the Civil War.
 At the beginning of the war, President Lincoln offered Lee the command of the Union Armies, but Lee joined the rebellion because he felt that his highest duty was to his home state of Virginia.
 This was despite the fact that Lee did not agree with secession.
 In fact, the secession movement was a retrograde regionalism and an invalid political theory.
-This theory, in practice, would have done immense harm to the cause of democracy in the world by demonstrating that democratic countries could not hold themselves together.
+This theory, in practice, would have done immense harm to the cause of democracy by demonstrating that the leading democratic nation in the world could not hold itself together.
 Lee had to have been aware of this when he joined the rebellion.
 In addition, the Confederacy that Lee fought to establish was dedicated to the barbaric, corrupt and utterly criminal institution of slavery.
 However, Lee himself disliked slavery.
 On the other hand, had Lee remained loyal to the Union, the rebellion would probably have been over in a matter of months.
-The argument continues that many hundreds of thousands Northern and Southern American men, died horrible deaths because of Lee's decision to defect to the Confederacy.
+The argument continues that many hundreds of thousands of American boys, Northern and Southern, died horrible deaths because of Lee's decision to defect to the Confederacy.
 Do you agree or disagree?
 Why?
 Suggested Response: We understand that some people would disagree, but the arguments that we feel to be the strongest are as follows.
 Lee was on the wrong side of history on the issue of a state's right to secede.
-If the U.S. had fallen apart, it would have demonstrated that democracies could not hold themselves together and would have set back the cause of democratic government by hundreds of years.
+If the U.S. had fallen apart, it would have demonstrated that democracies could not hold themselves together and would have set back the cause of democratic government by generations, if not discredited it entirely.
+Note that in 1860, aristocracy was resurgent in Europe.
 Ethically, Lee was an aider and abetter of slavery, a horrid crime.
 At the very least, one of the main reasons for the Confederate government was the maintenance of slavery.
 There is a difference between being a brilliant tactician and being a great general of an army.
 Generals, to be truly great, have to be statesmen.
 Lee's actions, in service of a retrograde political theory and a social system based upon a great evil, were not the actions of a statesman.
 When you combine this analysis with the fact that had Lee taken command of the Union Armies, the federal government would have crushed the rebellion in a few months, saving the lives of hundreds of thousands on both sides, Lee's decision is all the more regrettable.